4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 ![root ssh](root%20ssh.png)

-:sunglasses: There it is: full root access over SSH!
+🕶️ There it is: full root access over SSH!